-We have paid a quarterly dividend for many years.
+We have paid a quarterly dividend for many years and commencing in fiscal 2023 paid a quarterly supplemental dividend in addition to the established base dividend as part of a supplemental capital allocation plan.
+The supplemental capital allocation plan is refreshed on an annual basis and the supplemental dividends are proposed and approved on a quarterly basis with record and payment dates that coincide with the base dividends that are also proposed and approved on a quarterly basis.
 Our most recent quarterly base dividend declared was \$0.25 per share.
-Subsequent to September 30, 2022, we also declared a supplemental dividend of \$0.235 per share.
-In the future, our Board of Directors may, without advance notice, determine to reduce or suspend our dividend in order to maintain our financial flexibility and best position the Company for long-term success.
+Subsequent to September 30, 2023, we also declared a supplemental quarterly dividend of \$0.17 per share as part of our fiscal 2024 supplemental shareholder return plan announced in October 2023.
+In the future, our Board of Directors may, without advance notice, determine to reduce or suspend our dividends in order to maintain our financial flexibility and best position the Company for long-term success.
 The declaration and amount of future dividends is at the discretion of our Board of Directors and will depend on our financial condition, results of operations, cash flows, prospects, industry conditions, capital requirements and other factors and restrictions our Board of Directors deems relevant.
-The likelihood that dividends will be reduced or suspended is increased during periods of prolonged market weakness or uncertainty, such as the recent downturn as a result of the COVID-19 pandemic and the oil price collapse in 2020.
+The likelihood that dividends will be reduced or suspended is increased during periods of prolonged market weakness or uncertainty, such as the downturn as a result of the COVID-19 pandemic and the oil price collapse in 2020.
 In addition, our ability to pay dividends may be limited by agreements governing our indebtedness now or in the future.
 There can be no assurance that we will not reduce our dividend or that we will continue to pay a dividend in the future.